 Abandonment A perceived instability or unreliability of these who support the individual.
 Mistrust & Abuse An expectation that others will hurt, abuse, humiliate, lie, cheat or manipulate the individual.
 Emotional Deprivation An expectation that a normal degree of emotional support will not be adequality met by others.
 Defectiveness Feeling that one is defective, bad or inferior.
 Social Isolation Feeling that you are different from the rest of the world.
 Dependence Belief that one is unable to handle everyday responsibilities in a competent manner without considerable help from others.
 Vulnerability Exaggerated fear of imminent catastrophe.
 This could be internal, such as a fear of some dreadful medical or emotional situation.
 Or it could be external such as fear of a car crash or that the individual will be victimised.
 Enmeshment Excessive emotional involvement with one or more significant others (often parents), at the expense of normal social development.
 Failure Belief that one has failed, or will fail.
 Entitlement Belief that one is superior to others and is entitled to special privileges that go beyond societal norms.
 Insufficient Self-Control Pervasive refusal to exercise sufficient self-control.
 Approval-Seeking The need for the approval of others at the expense of one's own needs in order to gain love.
 Subjugation Excessive surrendering of control to others to avoid anger, retaliation or abandonment.
 Example: Domestic Abuse.
 Unrelenting Standards Belief that one must meet very high internal standards of behaviour and performance, usually to avoid criticism.
 Perfectionism.
 Negativity/Pessimism Focus on the negative aspects of life.
 Glass half empty.
 Emotional Inhibition Maintains a calm, emotionally flat demeanour.
-Avoids situations in which people discuss or express feelings.
-Punitiveness Belief that people should be harshly punished for making mistakes.
-Angry with those who don't meet standards.
+Avoids situations in which people discuss or express feelings. which people alseass of express reclings.